Kenan–Flagler Business School

 Transfer Admission

 Students applying to the business major as sophomore transfers, or after one year at university, should apply directly to the College of Arts and Sciences (as opposed to the direct admit process).
-The admissions process is competitive, therefore, we recommend that students review admissions criteria and make the very most of the spring and summer months prior to application.
+The admissions process is competitive; therefore, we recommend that students review admissions criteria and make the very most of the spring and summer months prior to application.

 Students applying to the business major as junior transfers, or after two years of secondary study, should select the Business Administration program as part of their application to UNC (Common Application).
 Applicants must meet the University’s requirements for admission in addition to the business major prerequisite requirements.

 Transfer students should know that admission to the business school is extremely competitive.
-We admit 50 percent of our applicants each year.
+We admit approximately 50 percent of our applicants each year.
 Students should review the eligibility requirements and class profile at the undergraduate business admissions section of the Kenan–Flagler website.
 For more information regarding the admissions process, please visit the transfer admissions page of the website.

 Distinguished Professors